| Title: | Access and Visualize AEMET Weather and Climate Data |

 start |

-Character string with the start date (format: |
+A character string containing the start date in |

 end |

-Character string with the end date (format: |
+A character string containing the end date in |

 n_directions |

-Numeric value with the number of direction bins to plot
+The number of direction bins to plot

 (petals on the rose).
 Valid values are |